tito10047/monyk-calendar/README.md

-# Calendar Package
+# Plain PHP Calendar Package

-This package provides a calendar component for plain php.
+This package provides a simple calendar component that can be used in PHP applications.
-It includes features such as event management, date navigation, and customizable views.

 ## Installation